Is Search Engine Optimization (SEO) your thing for traffic generation?

 Always treat anyone who has an opposing opinion with respect even if you totally disagree with them!

-Traffic is unlikely to materialise over night.
+Traffic generation is unlikely to happen over night.
 You need to give it time.

 Don’t start a blog and get fed up with it after a couple of weeks because it can take months to generate any kind of traffic to your blog.

 Have patience and be proactive in promoting your posts.

 It’s wise not to rely on any one type of traffic.

 Consider blog commenting as a way to get referral traffic to your blog.

 You could also use Triberr to bring social media traffic and other services such as JustRetweet or Empire Avenue to generate interest.